jeremymaya/notes/linkedin-programming-foundation-object-oriented-design/01-object-oriented-fundamentals/README.md

 * A program is written as a long series of operations to execute
 * Can be organized into named functions or sub-routines to make the code modular and maintainable

-Advantage of the procedural approach includes quick and easier way ot completing a tasks.
+Advantage of the procedural approach includes quick and easier way of completing a tasks.
 However, it is not great for scalability and changes in the future.

 ### Object Oriented Programming Languages